King George County Schools

-It serves serves all parts of the county for grades PK-12, except for those within Naval Surface Warfare Center Dahlgren Division, which are served by the Department of Defense Education Activity (DoDEA), for grades K-8.
+It serves all parts of the county for grades Pre-K through 12, except for those within Naval Surface Warfare Center Dahlgren Division, which are served by the Department of Defense Education Activity (DoDEA), for grades K-8.

 Administration

 Superintendent

-The superintendent of King George County Schools is Robert Benson.
-Before being appointed in 2012, he was an assistant superintendent for Cobb County School District.
+The superintendent of King George County Schools is Dr. Jesse Boyd.

 School Board

 There are five members of the King George County School Board: